Your Doctor’s Responsibility

 After, they will slowly be brought up to normal body temperature.
 Studies have shown that this technique has been effective in reducing cerebral palsy by half.

 If a doctor or hospital failed in their responsibility to make the necessary decisions regarding treatment of HIE, they could be held accountable for any birth injury that occurred as a result.
 A Long Island medical malpractice lawyer from The Law Offices of Joseph Lichtenstein, PC could review your case and determine whether medical malpractice was a factor in your child’s suffering.
-To find out more, call the firm at (888) 392-3104 to talk to experienced birth injury lawyers in the Bronx area or visit our contact us page, today!

 We also serve other areas of New York City including communities in Queens, Brooklyn, Manhattan, Westchester, and Long Island, as well as Suffolk County, and Nassau County.